-Orphan pages are webpages that have no internal links pointing to them.
+Orphan pages (or posts) are webpages that have no internal links pointing to them.
 In other words, no other pages on your site link to them.

 This makes orphan pages difficult for search engines to discover, which can prevent them from being properly crawled, indexed, or displayed in search results.
 To prevent this, you should identify orphan pages and add relevant internal links pointing to them.